 In case you haven’t already heard, the 2021 edition of “This Anti-Cancer Product Is Giving You Cancer” is that there’s been benzene found in a bunch of sunscreens.
 How much should we be freaking out about this?

 I did an Instagram post on this already, but I thought I’d elaborate a bit more.
-The video is here, scroll down for the text version.
+The video is here on YouTube, scroll down for the text version.

 Benzene in Sunscreens